 Students will also learn a little bit about Sir Peter Tait, as the programme is held in what used to be his personal music room at the Tait House Community Enterprise location on the Roxboro Road.
-Sir Peter Tait (1828-1890) is one of the most colourful, flamboyant and entrepreneurial figures ever to have held the office of Mayor of Limerick.
+Sir Peter Tait (1828-1890) is one of the most colorful, flamboyant and entrepreneurial figures ever to have held the office of Mayor of Limerick.
 He purchased a basket and went around the city selling goods, mainly shirts, to locals and sailors alike.
 In 1850 he rented rooms on Bedford Row and took on his first employees in order to increase his shirt production.
 Within three years he was advertising for 500 additional staff.

 Kelly Fitzgerald, Community Employment Assistant Supervisor embraces active learning techniques to ensure an engaging day is in store for the students who visit.

 Kelly adds, “There is a strong focus on stimulating the visual, auditory and kinesthetic sensory receivers of the students, to ensure active engagement in the programme.
 The use of I.T and social enterprise site visits, ensure a fun day out is had by all.”

 Mrs Quantrell - Coláiste Nano Nagle

 "It was flawless from start to finish, the lunch, the IT, the videos, the quality of the presentations, the room, and the visit to The Urban Co-op.
 It was one of the most effective class trips I have ever taken, and we are so grateful to you all for putting together such a wonderful experience for our students."